Facts About the Ring Road | Good to know

 - Condition: 98% paved.

-- Lanes: Two lanes in general, but there are some one-lane bridges.
+- Lanes: Two lanes in general, but there are some single-lane bridges.

 - Maintenance: Maintained year-round, but occasional road closures can occur.